WHAT TO PACK FOR A SAILING TRIP

 One of the best parts of travel is meeting new people.
-Often, you’ll want to give a gift to a new friend.
+Often, you’ll want to give a boating gift to a fellow cruiser or thank a local for their hospitality.
 Many cruisers pack flags, coloring sets, pins, stickers, and tattoos to give to local children.

-We met cruising kids who gave colorful string to local kids their age and taught them how to play cat’s cradle.
+We met cruising kids who gave colorful strings to local kids their age and taught them how to play cat’s cradle.
 Friendship bracelets also seemed to be popular for older kids.

 Bags are packed, you’re ready to go!